Super PACs Influencing Democratic Process

 In 2010, that all changed.
 Two court cases decided in the space of two months re-wrote the book on campaign spending and ushered in the era of the Super PAC.
 First, there was the Supreme Court ruling now referred to simply as Citizens United.

 The story begins six years earlier, when Conservative nonprofit group Citizens United filed a complaint with the Federal Election Committee (FEC), the body charged with refereeing campaign finance disputes, saying television ads for Michael Moore’s “Fahrenheit 9/11” were effectively — and illegally, because Election Day was so close — advocating against President George W. Bush’s re-election.
 The FEC rejected the claim, so Citizens United decided to start a production company of its own.
 Three years later, its “Hillary: The Movie,” an unsympathetic documentary about then-candidate Clinton, was completed and ready to air on DirecTV.
 But the FEC, backed by a lower court ruling, blocked the group from running ads promoting the film.

 By the spring of 2009, the case had made its way to the Supreme Court.
 After some legal gymnastics, the question before the justices was broadened and on January 21, 2010, the decisioncame in.
 The Court struck down all caps on the amount of money a person could give to a PAC.

-More controversially, the ruling also declared that corporations and unions could also make unlimited donations.
+The ruling declared that corporations and unions could also make unlimited political donations.